geometalab/Geocoder-Benchmark/README.md

 # Geocoder-Benchmark
-Benchmarking some known Geocoder APIs.
+Benchmarking some known Geocoder APIs using Python.

 ## Services